usf-it-rc/privio/README.md

-= privio...
+h1. privio...

-A library for providing privileged file access to a trusted user.
+A tool for providing privileged file access to a trusted user.
 This allows for things like web applications who's users map to POSIX users to manipulate files and directories beloging to said user.